react-boilerplate/react-boilerplate/docs/general/introduction.md

 ### `internals/`

 You can call this area the "engine" of your app.
 Your source code cannot be executed as-is in the web browser.
-It needs to pass through webpack to get converted into a version of Javascript that web browsers understand.
+It needs to pass through Webpack to get converted into a version of Javascript that web browsers understand.
 While it's certainly helpful to understand what's happening here, for real world usage, you won't have to mess around with this folder much.

-- `internals/webpack`: You'll most probably use ECMAScript 6 or ECMAScript 7 to write the source code of your app. webpack takes care of making it compatible with a majority of browsers.
+- `internals/webpack`: You'll most probably use ECMAScript 6 or ECMAScript 7 to write the source code of your app.
+Webpack takes care of making it compatible with a majority of browsers.

 > ([ECMAScript](http://stackoverflow.com/a/33748400/5241520) is the standard for JavaScript.
 Most people are still using browsers which understand ECMAScript 5.
 So your code must be [transpiled](https://scotch.io/tutorials/javascript-transpilers-what-they-are-why-we-need-them) into browser-understandable code.
-To apply the transpiler to your source code, you will use webpack.
+To apply the transpiler to your source code, you will use Webpack.
 Feeling the jitters already?
 [Don't worry](https://hackernoon.com/how-it-feels-to-learn-javascript-in-2016-d3a717dd577f#.d2uasw2n6).
 Take a tea-break and then read on.)

 - `internals/generators`: This folder has the code to scaffold out new components, containers and routes.
 Read [more about scaffolding](https://github.com/react-boilerplate/react-boilerplate/tree/master/docs/general#quick-scaffolding) in the docs.